microsoft/typescript-styled-plugin/README.md

 ### With Sublime
-This plugin works with the [Sublime with the TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin).
+This plugin works with the [Sublime TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin).

 First install the plugin and a copy of TypeScript in your workspace: